-A summary of mobile commerce in 2021 and beyond
+Mobile commerce in 2022 and beyond

 There’s no doubt that mobile commerce is changing the way consumers shop.
 Both ecommerce and brick-and-mortar retailers can lean into the power of mobile shopping, offering mobile checkouts to visitors regardless of where they shop and what they buy.